A Guide to Ticks in Maryland

-Ticks like to hang out in tall and overgrown grasses and shrubs.
-Like most other insects, they love to hide in the shade until they can pounce onto you.
+Ticks like to hang out in tall and overgrown grasses and shrubs, hiding in the shade until they can latch onto a hose.
 Cleaning up shrubs and keeping grassy areas neat will allow more sunlight into the yard, deterring ticks.

 Dead leaves left on the ground to decompose are referred to as “leaf litter”.
 Ticks like to seek shelter under these leaves because it offers great protection and it serves as a damp, cool refuge in your yard.
-Pick up any leaves left on your yard, to make sure no ticks surprise attack you while you’re enjoying the outside.
+Pick up any leaves left in your yard to make sure no ticks surprise attack you while you’re enjoying the outside.

 Build a Barrier

-Build a 3 ft. wide barrier from mulch, gravel, or woodchip between your yard and the woods.
+Build a 3 ft. wide barrier from mulch, gravel, or wood chips between your yard and the woods.
 Ticks have a difficult time crossing this barrier because of their likelihood of drying out on the arid boundary.
-The barrier also serves as a reminder to you and your family about the precautious needed for staying tick-free beyond that point.
+The barrier also serves as a reminder to you and your family about the precaution needed for staying tick-free beyond that point.